Let your imagination soar with DANIEL SMITH Watercolor Grounds!

 DANIEL SMITH Watercolor Ground works beautifully with watercolors and thinned acrylics.
 Because it creates a surface more absorbent than paper, you will want to use less water with your paint.
 Experiment and see what works best for you.
 It also works beautifully with DANIEL SMITH Masking Fluid.

 As with all watercolors, your work on DANIEL SMITH Watercolor Ground will need to be fixed if it will not be framed behind glass.
-GOLDEN Archival Aerosol MSA Varnish with UVLS is an excellent spray varnish that will protect your work on any surface.
-Use it at room temperature in a well-ventilated area.
+We suggest spraying with a high quality, Archival Aerosol MSA Varnish with UVLS to protect your painting.

 DANIEL SMITH Watercolor Grounds give artists more freedom to paint with their watercolors; on any surface, rescue a watercolor painting and add more creative opportunities for painting with watercolors!